ChaoPeng13/EvaluatePeriodicDigraphIBF/README.md

 Actually, the code also includes the stateflow analysis framework.

 If you have any question, please contact us.
-Email: pengchao06@gmail.com